kingsdigitallab/alice-thornton/books/index.md

 ## Coming soon

-An interactive and fully searchable digital edition of Alice Thornton auto-biographical works.
+An interactive and fully searchable digital edition of Alice Thornton autobiographical works.

 The edition and the online application are under development and will be released in due course.